-Predictive maintenance is maintenance that directly monitors the condition and performance of equipment during normal operation to reduce the likelihood of failures.
-It attempts to keep costs low by reducing the frequency of maintenance tasks, reducing unplanned breakdowns and eliminating unnecessary preventive maintenance.
+Predictive maintenance (PdM) is a strategy that directly monitors the condition and performance of equipment during normal operation to reduce the likelihood of failures.
+PdM attempts to keep costs low by reducing the frequency of maintenance tasks, reducing unplanned breakdowns, and eliminating unnecessary preventive maintenance.

-With predictive maintenance, organizations consistently monitor and test conditions such as lubrication and corrosion.
-Methods for accomplishing predictive maintenance include infrared testing, acoustic (partial discharge and airborne ultrasonic), vibration analysis, sound level measurements and oil analysis.
+Organizations monitor and test conditions such as lubrication and corrosion with predictive maintenance.
+Methods for accomplishing predictive maintenance include infrared testing, acoustic (partial discharge and airborne ultrasonic), vibration analysis, sound level measurements, and oil analysis.
 Computerized maintenance management systems (CMMS), condition monitoring, data integration, and integrated tools and sensors can also facilitate success with condition monitoring.

-For example, CMMS empowers companies to define boundaries for acceptable equipment operation, import readings, graph results and automatically trigger an email or generate a work order when boundaries are exceeded.
+For example, companies using a CMMS define boundaries for acceptable equipment operation.
+Users import readings or graph results.
+The software automatically triggers an email or generates a work order when limits are exceeded.

-Though the best maintenance programs include a balance of both, preventive maintenance and predictive maintenance are different strategies.
-Preventive maintenance is determined using the average or expected life cycle of an asset, whereas predictive maintenance is identified based on the condition of equipment.
+Though the best strategies include both preventive maintenance and predictive maintenance are different strategies.
+Teams plan preventive maintenance based on an asset’s expected life cycle.
+However, PdM is identified based on equipment conditions.

-Predictive maintenance evaluates the condition of equipment by performing periodic or continuous (online) equipment condition monitoring.
-Most predictive maintenance is performed while equipment is operating normally to minimize disruption of everyday operations.
-This maintenance strategy leverages the principles of statistical process control to determine when maintenance tasks will be needed in the future.
+Predictive maintenance evaluates equipment condition by performing periodic or continuous (online) equipment condition monitoring.
+Teams perform most PdM while equipment operates normally, minimizing disruption of everyday operations.
+Strategize your maintenance and leverage the principles of statistical process control, determining when maintenance tasks are needed.

 For example, rather than changing a vehicle’s oil because drives hit 3,000 miles, predictive maintenance empowers organizations to collect oil sample data and change the oil based on the results of asset wear.
-For predictive maintenance to be effective, it requires both hardware to monitor the equipment and software to generate the corrective work order when a potential problem is detected.
-Specific types of predictive maintenance include:
+Additionally, for efforts to be effective, teams need hardware to monitor equipment.
+Connected software generates corrective work orders when a potential problem is detected.
+Specific types of PdM include:

 Additionally, tools such as CMMS, condition monitoring, connected tools and sensors, and data integration can help companies act on the analytics collected by these devices and sensors.